chenxingqiang/alphafold2-docs/README.md

-# A reference of 'AlphaFold2 Codec' include everything of AlphaFold2 as possible as I can.
+# A reference of 'AlphaFold2 Codec' include everything of AlphaFold2.

 ![proteins](imgs/proteins.jpeg)